-PROPERTY NEWS - Demand for smaller homes has been growing in recent years, and because many buyers who are considering downsizing are used to the larger homes South Africans have traditionally enjoyed, effective utilisation of space is becoming a primary factor in decision-making.
+PROPERTY NEWS - Demand for smaller homes has been growing in recent years, and because many buyers considering trading down in size are used to the larger homes South Africans have traditionally enjoyed, effective utilisation of space is becoming a primary factor in decision-making.

 "More and more people are embracing the idea of smaller, low-maintenance homes that don't demand the sacrifice of all our ever-dwindling leisure time and spare cash to maintain, but there are a number of concerns such as perceived pokiness and a lack of storage space," says Jill Lloyd, area specialist in Rondebosch and Claremont for Lew Geffen Sotheby's International Realty.